 Depending on the amount of xylitol ingested and the size of your dog symptoms can begin as soon as 5 to 15 minutes or can sometimes take eight hours to develop.

-According to experts, just two pieces of gum containing xylitol will cause issues in smaller dogs.
+According to experts, just two pieces of gum containing a sugar substitute will cause issues in smaller dogs.
 If a dog’s liver starts to shut down, this can be fatal.

 Symptoms of Xylitol Poisoning